BenoitHeintzCSU/lpro_ait_tp1_team2/procedures/test/Motor_program_test.md

 lit led on the Arduino, then to rotate 2 secondes on the normal clockwise, with the OFF Led.
 This led ON/OFF cycle depends of the motor's connection.

-To test the program, we will follow the arduino_motordrivers_motor_assembly_procedure and then implement the Arduino program, as well as the different libraries obtained from the Github instructions.
+To test the program, we will follow the arduino_motordrivers_motor_assembly_procedure and then implement the Arduino program <span style="color:red">Which one??</span>, as well as the different libraries obtained from the Github instructions.
 If we observe the different steps described in the previous paragraph, we can validate the test of the motor.